twitter/scalding/docs/src/main/tut/faq.md

 # Writing Jobs

-### How do I perform windowed calculations (for example, moving average) in Scalding?

-You want to use `GroupBuilder.scanLeft`.
-A `scanLeft` is like a `foldLeft` except that you output each intermediate value.
-Both of these functions are part of the standard Scala library as well.
-[See StackOverflow for `scanLeft` examples](http://stackoverflow.com/questions/6799441/in-scala-how-do-i-keep-track-of-running-totals-without-using-var).
-For the specific example of moving averages in Scalding, see the [cascading-user group discussion](https://groups.google.com/forum/?fromgroups#!topic/cascading-user/CTYOjlHs6xE).

-### How do I read a single reduced value from a pipe?

-You can't do that.
-Instead you should use RichPipe.crossWithTiny to efficiently do a cartesian product of a small set of values to a larger set.
-The small set might be a single output, from say `pipe.groupAll { _.size }`.
-Alternatively, you might kick off a subsequent job in `Job.next`, and use `Source.readAtSubmitter` to read the value before you get going (or even in `Job.next` to see if you need to kick off the next job).

 ### How do I make simple records for use in my scalding job?

 We recommend cases classes **defined outside of your Job**.
 Case classes defined inside your job capture an $outer member variable that references the job that is wasteful for serialization.
 If you are having stack overflows during case class serialization this is likely your problem.
 If you have a use case this doesn't cover, email the cascading-user list or mention [@scalding](http://twitter.com/scalding).
 Dealing with serialization issues well in systems like Hadoop is tricky, and we're still improving our approaches.